Skip to content Skip to footer navigation

 5. Will you earn more next year?
 Understand junk insurance

-These basic policies are known as junk insurance, as they're often overpriced for what you get – a cheap policy that gives you very little cover.
+These policies are known as junk insurance, as they're often overpriced for what you get – a cheap policy that gives you very little cover.
 (If you anticipate actually using your cover, you should look at a Bronze policy or higher).

-We've compared the cheapest basic policies on offer
+We've compared the cheapest Basic policies on offer

 We care about accuracy.
 See something that's not quite right in this article?
 Let us know or read more about fact-checking at CHOICE.